MonoPhype/Better-Recommended/README.md

 After running scrape.py open the HTML pages.

-If opened, the Tor browser has to be closed before running the script.
+If opened, the Tor browser must be closed before running the script.
 If a problem occurs, quit Tor with the system monitor.